 Many schools in rural Nepal were already in poor condition and lacking basic resources even before the devastating earthquakes of 25 April and 12 May 2015.
 ETC supported the immediate post-quake construction of temporary classrooms, and is now building and furnishing new classrooms in addition to supporting teachers and students in existing classrooms.
 Please see our project reports and photos for more information about how much this work means to more than 4,000 students and their teachers.

-Scores of schools in rural Nepal were completely destroyed, or damaged to the point of being unsafe, by the spring 2015 earthquakes.
+Scores of schools in rural Nepal were completely destroyed or damaged to the point of being unsafe by the spring 2015 earthquakes.
 The timely construction of temporary classrooms allowed children to resume their interrupted educations as quickly as possible.
-Those temporary classrooms - some of which lack windows or even walls, and most of which are inadequately supplied and furnished - will be in use for some time until permanent facilities can be rebuilt.
+Those temporary classrooms - some of which lack windows or even walls, and most of which are inadequately supplied and furnished - will be in use with some modifications until permanent facilities can be rebuilt.

-Children need a suitable learning space in order to do their academic best.
-Adequate facilities also improve teachers' efficacy and students' attendance.
-Thousands of children (3,000 or more per year, at 30 schools) will use these improved temporary facilities until such time as permanent facilities are constructed.
-They deserve the best we can provide them under these difficult post-quake circumstances.
+Children need a comfortable, well-supplied, and adequately sized learning space in order to do their academic best.
+Proper facilities also improve teachers' efficacy and students' attendance.
+Thousands of children are still using temporary facilities until such time as permanent facilities can be constructed.
+ETC has supported both temporary and permanent structures, as well as necessary supplies and furniture.
+The children deserve the best we can provide them in the short- and long-term.